OctavioDiazG/ParalelProgamming/2Partial/Exam/Professional_CUDA_C_Programming_Chapter04_Scripts/Code&ProfilerAnalysis.md

 - cudaFree: This function is used to free the device memory.
 It took up 0.12% of the total API call time, amounting to 749.60us.

 # simpleMathAoS.cu
+## Code
+This CUDA program demonstrates the impact of misaligned reads on performance by forcing misaligned reads to occur on a float*.
+It also includes kernels that reduce the performance impact of misaligned reads via unrolling.
+Here’s a step-by-step explanation:

+1. It first sets up the CUDA device with cudaSetDevice(dev).
+2. It then defines the size of the memory to be allocated on both the host and the device.
+The size is determined by nElem, which is set to LEN.
+3. It retrieves and prints the properties of the CUDA device using cudaGetDeviceProperties().
+4. It allocates memory on the host (CPU) using malloc().
+5. It initializes the host memory with random values using initialInnerStruct().
+6. It performs a sum operation on the host using sumArraysOnHost().
+7. It allocates memory on the device (GPU) using cudaMalloc().
+8. It copies data from the host to the device using cudaMemcpy().
+9. It launches four kernels, warmup(), readOffset(), readOffsetUnroll2(), and readOffsetUnroll4(), which perform the same sum operation on the device.
+The warmup() kernel is used to warm up the GPU, the readOffset() kernel is used to measure the performance impact of misaligned reads, and the readOffsetUnroll2() and readOffsetUnroll4() kernels use loop unrolling to reduce the performance impact of misaligned reads.
+10. It copies the results back from the device to the host using cudaMemcpy().
+11. It checks if the results obtained from the device match the results obtained from the host using checkInnerStruct().
+12. Finally, it frees the allocated memory on both the host and the device using free() and cudaFree(), and resets the device using cudaDeviceReset().

+The offset parameter, which can be passed as a command-line argument, is used to force misaligned reads.
+Misaligned reads can occur when the starting address of the data being read is not evenly divisible by the size of the data type.
+This can lead to performance degradation because the GPU has to perform extra memory transactions to gather the misaligned data.
+Loop unrolling is a technique that can help mitigate this performance impact by allowing the GPU to coalesce multiple misaligned reads into a single aligned read.

+## Profiler
 **GPU Activities:**
 Memory Transfers: The GPU spends most of its time transferring data.
 This includes:
 - 80.19% of the GPU’s time was spent on copying memory from the device to the host ([CUDA memcpy DtoH]).
 The total time spent on this operation was 23.304ms.